Arzachena/Water-Volume/README.md

 # Water-Volume
-Measure water volume using ARCELI Waterproof Ultrasonic Distance Measuring Transducer.
+Measures water volume using ARCELI Waterproof Ultrasonic Distance Measuring Transducer.

-Uses https://www.amazon.co.uk/ARCELI-Waterproof-Ultrasonic-Measuring-Transducer/dp/B07J2R2B92 to calculate the water volume in a water cistern.
+Uses https://www.amazon.co.uk/ARCELI-Waterproof-Ultrasonic-Measuring-Transducer/dp/B07J2R2B92 to calculate the current water volume in a water cistern.
+The water cistern may be rectangular, or a vertical cylinder, or a horizontal cylinder with rounded ends.

 Uses a Raspberry Pi and 3 Python modules to maintan an Sqlite database of measurements.
 4th module uses Flask and Pygal to provide a web page showing zoomed and un-zoomed display of database contents.